-If Danielle develops into a hurricane, it would be the second of the season.
-Hurricane Alex sent thousands in northeastern Mexico to shelters in late June and early July.
+Hurricane Alex, the first hurricane of the season, sent thousands in northeastern Mexico to shelters in late June and early July.